axby1/ML-Framework-for-URL-Security/README.md

+## Machine Learning Framework for Web URL Security using Feature Engineering

 This project is a **Machine Learning–based URL Classification Plugin** that helps users identify whether a given URL is *benign* or *malicious*.
 In addition to detecting malicious links, the system also **classifies the threat type** into one of four categories:

 * **Phishing**